American Indoor Soccer Association (1986-1989)

 The hybrid sport briefly captivated Memphis sports fans in the winter of 1979-80.
 At the time, the city had a losing, unpopular outdoor soccer team in the North American Soccer League (1968-1984) called the Memphis Rogues.
 The Rogues drew poorly in the summer time at the Liberty Bowl, but when the NASL experimented with a winter indoor season 1979, Memphians suddenly went nuts for the game.

 “We played indoor soccer there when no one knew anything about it and we sold out every game,” former Rogues GM Rudi Schiffer recalled in 2011.
 “We won the Western Division championship and had a heckuva team.
 We did that with a lot of promotions and it was wild and exciting and everybody loved it.
 We sold every ticket in the house.
 But that all faded when the team moved to Canada.”

 Rogues owner Avron Fogelman sold the Rogues later in 1980 and the club moved to Calgary.
-Outdoor soccer in Memphis was gone for good, but the Rogues’ intriguing success indoors tempted a series of new investors.
+Outdoor soccer in Memphis was gone for good, but the Rogues’ intriguing success indoors continued to tempt investors.

 First up was Athletes in Action, the Christian sports ministry.
 Nine months after the Rogues left town, AIA bought a bankrupt Major Indoor Soccer League franchise from Hartford and moved it to Memphis.
 The club was called the “Hellions” and their logo featured a depiction of Satan.
 The evangelical group vanquished Satan, renamed the team the “Americans”, and dressed the players in patriotic Red, White & Blue.
 The Americans lasted three seasons at the Mid-South Coliseum from 1981 to 1984, but never truly thrilled the city the way the Rogues did.
 In May 1984, new owners moved the Americans to Las Vegas – Sin City.